jhvanderschee/jekyllcodex/_without-plugin/seo.md

 title: SEO
 ---

-### How it works
+### Introduction

-This code takes care of the following things in the head:
+WordPress is famous for its SEO plugin.
+But what does it exactly do?
+Little that cannot be achieved by some HTML and liquid.
+This script takes care of the following things in the head:

 - title
 - meta description
 - shortcut icons
+- open graph tags
 - canonical link

-- open graph tags
-- atom feed (optional)
+### How it works

 The following code adds all these items to your head: